SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 Active modules contribute to the progress of the course, as soon as they are considered is its calculation.
 Example: A course has four modules and all of them are active ones.
 When the member approves the first one, his progress in the course will be 25% (1 / 4).
 If one of the four modules is not active, the member will be unable to take the inactive module.
 When approving the first of the three active ones, his progress will be 33% (1 / 3).
+In the Module details page, click the *Activate* button in the right upper corner of the page and confirm.

 ## Reordering Modules